microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 This section provides guidance on how to create a REST source repository that can be connected to using the Windows Package Manager for ISVs or Publishers who may have additional privacy requirements for their software distribution.

-Windows Package Manager offers a comprehensive package manager solution including a command line tool and set of services for installing applications that currently supports the following formats: MSIX, MSI, and EXE.
-For more general package submition information, see [submit packages to Windows Package Manager](../package/index.md).
+Windows Package Manager offers a comprehensive package manager solution including a command line tool and a set of services for installing applications.
+For more general package submission information, see [submit packages to Windows Package Manager](../package/index.md).

 There are two ways available for managing REST source repositories with Windows Package Manager: